Listen to This Article:

 Depth of Study

 Students can gain practical skills and experience in both programs, but the scope of each option differs.
 Culinary diploma programs focus on hands-on skills and kitchen classes.
-Associate degree programs can include these hands-on skills and build upon them, also covering the business and operational skills involved in running a food business.
+Associate degree programs can include these hands-on skills and build upon them, also covering the business and operational skills involved in managing or running a food business.

 Externships & Experience